 Christian, husband, father, educator, commentator, author, veteran, geek.

-Ron Miller of Lynchburg, Virginia is an associate dean and assistant professor of government at Liberty University, commentator and author of SELLOUT: Musings From Uncle Tom’s Porch.
+Ron Miller of Lynchburg, Virginia is the interim dean of the Helms School of Government at Liberty University and author of SELLOUT: Musings From Uncle Tom’s Porch.
 The nine-year plus veteran of the U.S. Air Force and married father of three has written columns for numerous online sites and print publications.

 Ron has been a contributor to a variety of radio, television and print outlets, to include Fox and Friends, The 700 Club, Jansing and Co., MSNBC, C-SPAN2’s Book TV, CBN News, America’s Morning News, the Washington Post, the Washington Examiner, The Daily Caller and more, and is an accomplished speaker who gives presentations at events around the country.

 Ron served in the federal government from 2001 to 2004 as a senior executive with the Federal Emergency Management Agency, the Department of Homeland Security, and the U.S. Small Business Administration.
 He was recognized by Federal Computer Week in 2002 and 2003 as one of the “Federal 100” leaders in government information technology, cited both years for his technology leadership in the homeland security arena.
 Since 2004, he has held senior management positions with the American Red Cross and in the private sector and ran his own consulting firm.

 Prior to joining the federal government, Ron was a senior requirements analyst, project manager, and division manager in the private sector from 1992 to 2001, and served in the U.S. Air Force as an air intelligence officer from 1983 to 1992, attaining the rank of Captain.
 His military honors include the Meritorious Service Medal and the Air Force Commendation Medal.